Some of the links in this post may be affiliate links. See our disclosure for more info.

 Depending on how we’re introduced to reading as a child, we may grow up to develop a love-hate relationship with books.
 This is disappointing, because they can be an unlimited source of education and entertainment.

 However, in the digital age, where everybody is looking for improvements in themselves, there’s something that’s important to understand.

+In the words of Edmund Wilson: “no two persons ever read the same book.”
 The right book at the right time can change your life.

 A book is something that is drastically different depending on the perspective of the person reading it.
 This means that you and your father may take completely different lessons from the exact same book.
 Consider also that you and you five years from now may also see something completely different.
 Books are therefore organic, not static, and they are full of life.

 1. The Power of Now – Eckhart Tolle

 This book by the German-born spiritual teacher Eckhart Tolle is a perfect introduction to the world of non-duality and meditation.
 Now over 20 years old, the book remains a best-seller because of it’s easy to absorb lessons and message.

 If there’s any book worthy of a re-read every few years, it’s The Power of Now.
 I always see something new in it after it’s been a while so it’s a useful measure of how my perspectives change, even when I think they haven’t!

 2. The 7 Habits of Highly Effective People – Stephen Covey

 First published in 1989, this book is a classic of personal-development literature.
 Steven Covey teaches you an effective method to achieve goals that are based on your internal values.
 By aligning yourself to what Covey calls “true north” – your personal ethics – you greatly improve your productivity.